 US photographers have produced many shots that left indelible imprints on the global consciousness.
 Think of Dorothea Lange’s Migrant Mother as a defining image of the Great Depression.
-A summer exhibition at the Albertina turns an eye on many of the giants plying their trade in the 20th century.
+An exhibition at the Albertina turns an eye on many of the giants plying their trade in the 20th century.

 - Explores the post-1930s evolution of American iconography